By Hanna Rocks

 - Integrations: commonFont partnered with Imperfect Foods to develop a bidirectional, real-time integration between the organization’s Customer Data Platform (Segment) and its XM platform (Qualtrics).
 Leveraging commonFont’s CDP integration solution, the business could pass all required customer attributes and transaction information directly to the Qualtrics XM Directory.
 Once activated, the CDP integration enables the client team to develop sophisticated and targeted customer outreach programs without relying on internal teams to provide operational data from siloed sources.

-- Seamless Experience: As a Fortune 500 financial services and technology company, our client sought to connect with the financial advisors it serves in the moment and in a way that integrates seamlessly with their customer data. commonFont design and implemented a full suite of digital listening tools to understand how customers experience transactions, find resources, and general use of the client’s web applications to drive key insights gathering and to create a frictionless experience that keeps customers coming back.
+- Seamless Experience: As a Fortune 500 financial services and technology company, our client sought to connect with the financial advisors it serves in the moment and in a way that integrates seamlessly with their customer data. commonFont designed and implemented a full suite of digital listening tools to understand how customers experience transactions, find resources, and generally use the client’s web applications.
+Our client is able to use this feedback data to create a frictionless experience that keeps customers coming back.

 - How COVID-19 has pushed companies over the technology tipping point—and transformed business forever.
 McKinsey & Company.
 October 5, 2020.

-As a Solutions Architect at commonFont, Hanna advances the company’s solutions strategy and capabilities practices.
+As the Operations Director at commonFont, Hanna advances the company’s solutions strategy and capabilities practices.
 Before commonFont, Hanna cultivated her skills and interest in data analytics while working as a consultant in Washington, DC, and earning her Master of Information and Data Science from UC Berkeley.